Tag archive for: lockdown

 How the exams work

-The interregional ECN exams (DFASM3) will still take place on November 20, 2020, and will be conducted remotely.
-The exam schedule and organizational details will be communicated by email.
+The interregional ECN exams (DFASM3) will take place as scheduled on November 20, 2020; the exams will be administered remotely.
+The exam schedule and organizational details will be sent via email 📧

-We will keep you informed of updates to this article on our social media channels: Twitter, Facebook, Instagram.
+We'll keep you updated on any changes to this article on our social media channels: Twitter, Facebook, and Instagram.
 Follow us!

 Physical health